Public Sector Networks Summit (South) 2019

 Chair, Lynne Magennis, Director, Innopsis

-Ieuan Trigger, Commercial Director Networks, Crown Commercial Service – Procuring Network Services for Government’s Digital Future
+Ieuan Trigger, Deputy Director for Technology, Crown Commercial Service – Procuring Network Services for Government’s Digital Future – CCS will give an overview of the Telecommunications public sector market & trends in Public sector procurement.

-Patrick Clark, Head of HSCN Implementation & Communication, NHS Digital – Health and Social Care Strategic Connectivity
+Dan Parry, HSCN Programme Manager, NHS Digital – Health and Social Care Strategic Connectivity

 Following a 30 minute refreshment and networking break the day continues with a series of case study based presentations/seminars on subjects including but not limited to: